pjflanagan/digital-resume/static/blog/2021/nuclear-codes.md

   - The amount of incorrect letters in the code is shared with the group
   - The code then changes for the next round and the agents are given another chance to figure out who the spies are

-If the agents fail to enter a correct code after 5 rounds the spies win
+If the agents fail to enter a correct code after 5 rounds the spies win.

 ## Development